Top 5 Blockchain-Based Social Networks

-Although most centralized social media platforms such as iMessage, WhatsApp, and others claim to have end-to-end encryption, the problem lies with the meta-data that gets exchanged with the messages.
+Although most centralized social media platforms such as iMessage, WhatsApp, and others claim to have end-to-end encryption, the problem lies with the meta-data that gets exchanged along with the messages.
 This leaves digital breadcrumbs that third parties can pick up.

 Blockchain-based social media offer more than just privacy and security: a cryptocurrency you can use to buy content and pay for other services.
 Modern cryptocurrencies also merge the benefits of communication and socialization with peer-to-peer commerce and marketing.

-Obsidian messager uses Stratis-based blockchain and the system stores data in a decentralized system and the data is not used for analytics and advertising.
+Obsidian messager uses a Stratis-based blockchain and the system stores data in a decentralized system and the data is not used for analytics and advertising.